mbhamashah/katacoda-scenarios/Opearting System Basics 1/04-file conents.md

 ### File archiving

-tar commands archives the files
+tar command archives the files

 tar command is used with some options